yihui/yihui.org/content/en/2018-06-16-quote-poem-blogdown.md

 One of the most frequent topics on which I blog in recent years is Chinese literature (of course, only in my Chinese blog).
 In particular, I often quote poems in my posts.
 To quote a poem in Markdown, you have to add two trailing spaces after every line of the poem.
 Two trailing spaces means a hard line break in Markdown.
 A line break in the Markdown source does not mean a line break in the output (usually white spaces are not meaningful in Markdown).

-I have been tired of manually adding the trailing spaces.
+I have been tired of manually adding the trailing spaces (also `>` to the beginning of every paragraph) .
 Finally [I wrote a tiny function `quote_poem()`](https://github.com/rstudio/blogdown/commit/ad8be3ffb5) in **blogdown** to do this.
 The function was not exported, but that should be fine, because I also provided a corresponding RStudio addin named "Quote Poem".
 Currently this feature is only available in the [development version of **blogdown**](https://github.com/rstudio/blogdown/).
 The usage of the addin is simple: just select the poem in the RStudio source editor, and click the addin.
 For example, if you paste a poem in RStudio:

 ```
 Like Barley Bending